erwinluis/splitable_doc/README.md

 ## Checkout with split(able)

-`checkout with split(able)` gives store owners the ability to allow their customers to split the total cost with friends directly from a checkout page.
+`checkout with split(able)` gives store owners the ability to allow their customers to split the total amount with friends directly from a checkout page.
 It works pretty similar to `checkout with paypal`.

 ### How it works